CharlesReinhardt/ecacr/updates.md

 Documented win/loss function, cleaned up some old functions.
 Implemented conference and non-conference capabilities for team data, as well as for their associated visualizations.
 Wrote formal tests for winLossChart.
 108 tests!
 Inflating test count well!!

-## April 20 before class
+## April 20 beginning of class

 Made a boxplot function, but didn't like it.
 Modified it to take game stats (a function I just made, to scrape all game stats) and liked it.
 Likely going to finish off with graphs and start working on learnr or other documentation form.

-# TODO make some individual game stats graphs
+## April 20 end of class

+Adjusted some utils function uses.
+Worked on an overall leaders graph.
+Put it into R folder.
+Updated classmate_projects document that I've been forgetting to update for a few weeks, sorry!
+Totally unintentional, has been good to chat with classmates about their projects.

 # TODO start looking at final product: learnr, bookdown, some sort of package documentation other than source code

 # TODO test histogram function
+# TODO test winLoss function
+# TODO test boxplot function